-Q: Are seniors eligible for a direct cash payment?
+Q: Are seniors eligible for an Economic Impact Payment?

 A: Yes, if they are not listed as dependents for anyone else, and fall within the income threshold.
 Additionally, senior citizens who did not file tax returns in 2018 or 2019, but received Social Security benefits, will still be eligible if they fall within the income threshold.
 The U.S. Social Security Administration will use information from your most recent benefit statements.